yangwenmai/learning-javascript/archive/async-patterns-in-js.md

 }
 ```

-When we handle with async task, we can return a function instead of an object:
+When we handle an async task, we can return a function instead of an object:

 ```javascript
 function asyncInc() {